the-chosen-one/Ed-Fi-REST-SDK/README.md

 ###Generating an Ed-Fi REST SDK

 The Ed-Fi REST API exposes metadata describing the exposed resources as well as the inputs, verbs, and schema of the entities involved.
 This metadata is what the Swagger UI consumes to show the documentation and provide the ability to play with the API through a user interface.
-This same exact metadata is now being used to generate an SDK for both .NET and Java (Java supported is targeted for 2/24).
+This same exact metadata is now being used to generate an SDK for both .NET and Java.

 It's worth noting why we are releasing an SDK generator instead of an actual SDK.
 With the adoption rate of the Ed-Fi REST API across several states, many vendors will be integrating with the platform in various flavors - each one differing by the data extensions for a particular state.
 By releasing an SDK generator, each vendor is free to generate the SDK for each state on demand without waiting for an update to a separate SDK repository.